niplav/site/jazz_piano_book_exercises.md

 ### Chapter One

-> The chart that follows shos all the intervals, both ascending and descending, as they occur in tunes from the standard jazz repertoire. […] Play each example and *sing* the interval. […] Listen carefully to all the voicings in the examples.
+> The chart that follows shows all the intervals, both ascending and descending, as they occur in tunes from the standard jazz repertoire. […] Play each example and *sing* the interval. […] Listen carefully to all the voicings in the examples.